Descanonge/xarray-histogram/docs/source/usage.rst

 By default, Boost axes are configured to keep count of the data points that fall outside their range.
 Pass ``underflow=False`` and/or ``overflow=False`` when creating an axis to disable this.
-Still by default, the flow bins values are not kept in the output array.
+However, by default, the flow bins values are not kept in the output array.
 To keep the flow bins, pass ``flow=True`` to the histogram functions.
 The coordinates values for the underflow and overflow bins will be set to

 - for a float variable: :data:`-np.inf<numpy.inf>` and :data:`np.inf<numpy.inf>`
 - for an integer variable: the minimum and maximum values of the dtype
+- for a string variable: `_flow_bin`

 Output